 Shari Revels-Davis calls us in as she and her students at an alternative high school create the “discussion rules” together before beginning a unit on race, current events, and social justice.

 The high school segment begins at timestamp 12:06.

 Download Additional Resources

-The Empowering Educators series of resources from Pizza Hut and First Book also includes five #OwnVoices picture books newly available in affordable paperback editions.
+The Empowering Educators series of resources from First Book also includes five #OwnVoices picture books newly available in affordable paperback editions.
 These #OwnVoices titles join hundreds of books for all ages that celebrate diversity and inclusion on the First Book Marketplace.

 Download the FREE Guidebook on Race & Racism for ABAR lesson planning tips, conversation starters, and activity ideas designed to help adults and young people develop the skills and confidence they need to create meaningful change in their classrooms and communities.